 smallholder farmers

-40% of whom are women, confirm an improvement in their knowledge of sustainable production practices as a result of SAFE training measures
+Farmers have confirmed an improvement in their knowledge of sustainable production practices as a result of SAFE training measures.

 SAFE´s overarching objective